Investor hub

 Governance

-The Directors recognise the importance of sound corporate governance and have taken account of the requirements of the QCA Code to the extent that they consider appropriate having regard to the Company’s size, board structure, stage of development and resources.
+The Directors recognise the importance of sound corporate governance and have taken account of the requirements of the QCA Code to the extent that they consider appropriate having regard to the Company’s size, board structure, stage of development and level of resources.

 The Directors support high standards of corporate governance and have decided to comply fully with the QCA Code as set out below: